ahoj18/website/docs/science/scp-list/euclid/scp-662-mr.-deeds.md

 <Center>SCP-662, an engraved silver bell</Center>

 :::danger NOTICE
-Under the orders of Facility Command, this anomaly is restricted from any experiemnts until further notice.
+Under the orders of Facility Command, this anomaly is restricted from any experiments until further notice.
 Please check back at a later date.
 :::

 <br />